sampsyo/cs6120/content/blog/2023-12-11-array-ir/index.md

 These results seem to make sense; sparse graphs are rather uncomplicated and most solutions will already be optimal, and highly-connected graphs have a smaller space of possible topological sorts.
 It would be interesting to perform a more rigorous analysis of the algorithm to explain the empirical results.

 We also tested our implementation on handwritten programs in the pre-circuit language, both based on existing benchmarks for cryptographic compilers and programs which mix multiple protocols in suboptimal orders.
 For each example, maximally large groupings were constructed.

-One important task for future work is to test on more representative benchmarks, as many of the existing benchmarks are small and do not use more than two cryptographic protocols.
+An important task for future work is to test on more representative benchmarks.
+Existing benchmarks are small and do not use more than two cryptographic protocols, since most standard benchmarks are for cryptographic compilers which only support one protocol.
+However, these small programs make it difficult to demonstrate benefits of optimizations such as reordering.